All About Livestreaming for Your Nonprofit

 Send an email.

 If you kept up with the broadcaster for a week, you should have something to talk about, like a recent stream they did or the topics in their chat or something funny they wore.
-So don’t skip the engagement step—I promise it makes things easier as you reach out for the first time.
+So don't skip the engagement step—we promise it makes things easier as you reach out for the first time.

 Email another broadcaster.
 Be confident in your ask.